biggaji/0xAds/README.md

 ![](https://res.cloudinary.com/dahn8uiyc/image/upload/v1701356179/lyirtfsnwrhaax6vhhoz.png)

-I will add more notes I progress.
+I will add more notes as I progress.
 Still under development.

 Thank you for stopping by.
 Happy coding!